ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    with handling decisions for a message in ways that p= tag values of 'none' cannot.

-   In order to ensure maximum usefulness for DMARC across the email ecosystem, then, Mail Receivers SHOULD generate and send aggregate reports with a frequency of at least once every 24 hours.
+   Given the above, in order to ensure maximum usefulness for DMARC across the email ecosystem, Mail Receivers SHOULD generate and send aggregate reports with a frequency of at least once every 24 hours.

 5.8.
 Policy Enforcement Considerations